section-engineering-education/engineering-education/articles/devops-pipelines-automation-with-cloud-build-and-triggers/index.md

 ### Create a Python application
 We will create a Flask application for demonstration.
 The application will be good enough to test the pipeline that you are going to build.

-Below are the set of instructions for the application:
+Below is the set of instructions for the application:
 - In the cloud shell, click `Open Editor` to open the code editor.
 - Select the `learning-devops > devops-repo` folder in the explorer tree on the left.
 - Click `New File` and name it `main.py`.